 Parliamentary Salience of EU Affairs

-This project investigates salience of European Union (EU) affairs in plenary debates in member state parliaments and its implications for the accountability of EU governance.
-We use automated content analysis following the web scraping of the historical, digitalized archives of lower Houses of the UK, Germany, The Netherlands, Spain, the Czech Republic and Finland from the early 1990s until 2015. - ongoing, Pieter de Wilde
+This project investigated salience of European Union (EU) affairs in plenary debates in member state parliaments and its implications for the accountability of EU governance.
+We used automated content analysis following the web scraping of the historical, digitalized archives of lower Houses of the UK, Germany, The Netherlands, Spain, the Czech Republic and Finland from the early 1990s until 2015. - Pieter de Wilde, finished 2017

 The Eastern Metal Case and the EC Commission’s competition policy

-This project investigates whether globalization generates a cleavage pitting those in favour of open borders and socio-political integration against those favouring closure and demarcation.
-We analyse conflict patterns surrounding the issues of climate change, human rights, migration, regional integration and trade in Germany, Poland, Turkey, the US and Mexico, as well as within the European Union and the United Nations. - WZB, 2011-2017, Pieter de Wilde
+This project investigated whether globalization generates a cleavage pitting those in favour of open borders and socio-political integration against those favouring closure and demarcation.
+We analyse conflict patterns surrounding the issues of climate change, human rights, migration, regional integration and trade in Germany, Poland, Turkey, the US and Mexico, as well as within the European Union and the United Nations. - WZB, Pieter de Wilde, finished 2017